OrdnanceSurvey/OS_Minkowski_Sum_Diff/src/uk/osgb/algorithm/minkowski_sum/readme.md

 Any holes in "reference" polygon are ignored (in most cases it doesn't make much practical sense anyway).

-Dut to change of package names in JTS 1.15, two versions of the code are provided for JTS 1.14 and 1.15
+Due to change of package names in JTS 1.15, two versions of the code are provided for JTS 1.14 and 1.15